Battle of the Black Mountain: Initial attack

 Dugommier sent his divisions forward on the night of 16 November 1794.
 Augereau advanced on the right flank while Pérignon moved forward in the center, supported by General of Brigade Charles Dugua's cavalry reserve.
 Sauret and General of Brigade Claude Perrin Victor mounted feint attacks on the left flank.
 Augereau's attack on the cannon foundry in Sant Llorenç de la Muga and Terrades proved successful, forcing de Courten to pull back his Spanish and French Émigré troops toward Llers.
 Attacks by Pérignon in the center and Sauret on the left failed in the face of intense Spanish artillery fire from the area of Capmany.
 A force of Spanish cavalry and infantry under the French royalist Count of Ghent broke through Sauret's line to Cantallops but were driven back with the help of French reinforcements coming from the Pass of Banyuls in the east.
 On the morning of 18 November, Dugommier, Representative-on-mission Pierre Delbrel, and staff officers watched the combat from the summit of Montroig.
 The presence of a battery of French guns and the party of French officers drew considerable counter-battery fire from Spanish cannons.
-About 7:30 AM, an artillery shell exploded nearby and a fragment tore the commanding general's arm off, killing him.
+About 7:30 AM, an artillery shell exploded nearby and a fragment tore off the commanding general's arm, killing him.